 Giclée Printing: It came into existence in the wake of computer technologies becoming more and more readily available to artists.
 Graham Nash (of the rock band Crosby, Stills, Nash, & Young) was one of the first to successfully utilize computer printers for his printing business.
 However, in 1991, one of Nash’s employees, the artist Jack Duganne, coined the term “giclée,” to distance his more artistic printing method from Nash’s more business-like model.
 The word itself derives from the French word for “nozzle” (giclee), and today refers to any print made using archival inks, archival papers, and color quality control.
 Giclée prints are often an inexpensive alternative for digital artists who wish to make reproductions of their original two-dimensional artwork while preserving the original rendering for themselves.

 Talk to those who know.
-An experienced dealer will know how to assess a print by the type of paper it’s printed on, the absence or presence of watermarks, the overall size of the sheet, and the consistency of the impression.
-Having said this, first editions are almost always more valuable, so don’t be afraid to ask questions and consult with specialists.
-It’s not simply a matter of precaution, but an extension of being genuinely interested in an artist’s work that should guide one’s curiosity.
-Overall, the main thing to be wary about is buying a forgery while thinking it’s an authentic work.
+An experienced dealer will know how to assess a print by the type of paper it is printed on, the absence or presence of watermarks, the overall size of the sheet, and the consistency of the impression.
+Having said this, first editions are almost always more valuable, so do not be afraid to ask questions and consult with specialists.
+It is not merely a matter of precaution, but an extension of being genuinely interested in an artist’s work that should guide one’s curiosity.
+Overall, the main thing to be wary about is buying a forgery while thinking it is an authentic work.
 Since a print that was signed by the artist does increase its value, one should make sure that whatever signature a print bears is legitimate.

-Don’t assume that the artist signed a print.
+Do not assume that the artist signed a print.
 Unscrupulous persons have been known to take a genuine print and forge the artist’s signature.
-Since a print signed in pencil by the artist is worth more than the same composition unsigned, one must be especially cautious if collecting works by A-list artists such as Virtosu, Picasso, Salvador Dali, Andy Warhol, Roy Lichtenstein, etc. But unsigned impressions aren’t always bad things.
-Savvy art buyers on a budget are known to purposely look for unsigned impressions of the same print — knowing that aesthetically there is no difference, while the savings are enormous.
+Since a print signed in pencil by the artist is worth more than the same composition unsigned, one must be especially cautious if collecting works by A-list artists such as Virtosu, Picasso, Salvador Dali, Andy Warhol, Roy Lichtenstein, etc. However, unsigned prints are not always bad things.
+Savvy buyers on a budget are known to purposely look for unsigned impressions of the same print — knowing that aesthetically there is no difference, while the savings are enormous.

-Fine art prints are made with high-quality archival inks on acid-free fine art papers using a high-resolution large format printer.
-These are also known as fine art giclee prints.
-These exquisite fine art papers are acid-free because the acid content of other photographic print paper can make them brittle and crack over time.
+Fine prints are made with high-quality archival inks on acid-free fine papers using a high-resolution large format printer.
+These are also known as fine giclee prints.
+These exquisite fine papers are acid-free because the acid content of other photographic print paper can make them brittle and crack over time.
 They will also turn yellow from too much exposure to light.

-Fine art prints made with acid-free fine art paper have a lifespan of over a hundred years and usually don't fade, crack or turn yellow.
-Fine art paper has to meet certain quality criteria to be considered fine art paper.
-Fine art prints are highly sought after by photographers and artists when they select a paper for their clients.
+Fine art prints made with acid-free paper have a lifespan of over a hundred years and usually do not fade, crack, or turn yellow.
+Fine paper has to meet specific quality criteria to be considered fine paper.
+Fine prints are highly sought after by photographers and artists when they select a paper for their clients.

 In order not to damage the work we advise to buy framed art prints as the frame serves as protection and the glass will cover the print from dust and fingerprints.